leontian/leontian.github.io/_posts/2015-12-17-linux-shell.markdown

 1. What's sticky bit and what is it used for?

-	saves information about permisssion. can be set by chmod

 2. How to check content at a certain location in gdb?